pbeffrey/jupyter-notebook-edm-01/README.md

 # GHCN Analysis Getting Started

+### Here's a Jupyter Notebook that shows off this library: [*edm_01.ipynb*](https://github.com/pbeffrey/jupyter-notebook-edm-01/blob/master/edm_01.ipynb)

+#### *Note that this isn't really ready for release, I'm just experimenting with creating a public repository and using GitHub Pages.
+But if you've stumbled into it and would like to try it, please email and I'll get you a known working version.
+This one might not be.*

+---

 The Global Historical Climate Network (GHCN) comprises over 100,000 stations in 180 countries and territories collecting daily climate data summaries including: maximum and minimum temperature, precipitation, snowfall, etc. The current total size of the uncompressed text-based data is almost 30GB.